themesexpert1986/latex_examples/README.md

 Attention!, on windows you need to install MikTeX, on Linux install Texlive, on macOS install macTex etc.<br>

-Theses examples are sources code of examples that was presented in the book: "Latex và các ứng dụng" written in vietnamese, 500 pages, by author Doan Quang Tuyen. (name of book in english is "Latex and applications)<br>
+Theses examples are source codes of examples presented in the book: "Latex và các ứng dụng" written in vietnamese, 500 pages, by author Doan Quang Tuyen. (name of book in english is "Latex and applications)<br>

 <img src="./docs/cover.png" width="600">